soterianetworks/spase-api-boilerplate/README.md

 # Overview

-The boilerplate to show how to create a standalone SP.
+A simple Spring application to showcase a standalone service provider.

 # Show Case